andyb2000/HACS-husqvarna_automower_ble/README.md

 ```

 Once you have done this, deploy it to an ESP32 that is within range of your automower.

+Bluetooth discovery may now discover your mower, if so you can go to SETTINGS > INTEGRATIONS
+and CONFIGURE.
+It will ask for the MAC and PIN.
+If autodiscovered the MAC will be filled in for you, otherwise you need to enter it manually.
-You need the MAC address of your automower.
-Get this from your existing app.
+If the MAC is not discovered, you need to find this from your existing app.

-Now add your custom integration in Home Assistant.
+If you need to manually add it, do it by going into:
 SETTINGS > INTEGRATIONS
 Add Integration
 Search for "Husqvarna Automower BLE"